wasanRuntime/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-In python everything is object
+In python everything is objectm getting to know that